nagan319/NEXACut-Pro/README.md

 ## Built-in System for Organizing Digitized CNC Stock
 ![stock](https://github.com/nagan319/NEXACut-Pro/assets/147287567/560f59bf-28ef-4eee-938b-70b62dcd01e8)

-Intuitive digitization of CNC stock reduces the need for
+Intuitive digitization of CNC stock allows for easily viewing available plates without wasting valuable production time.
+Each plate file within the stock is characterized by its material type and dimensions along with an optional SVG file.
+Stock files consist of a list of plates and are used during optimization calculations.

+## The Optimization Algorithm

 ## In-App Screenshots
 ![home screen](https://github.com/nagan319/NEXACut-Pro/assets/147287567/0baff21f-711f-4207-a7ae-c543458f7cdd)